JasonNeale/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+   1. The Document Object Model is an interface or "API" to the web page.

 2. What is an event?
+   1. A DOM event is the result of document state change and/or user interaction of the web page.

 3. What is an event listener?
+   1. An event listener watches for specific state changes within the webpage.

 4. Why would we convert a NodeList into an Array?
+   1. To access direct array methods such as .map, .sort, .push

 5. What is a component?
+   1. A smaller, reusable set of logic, behaviors and UI elements.

 ### Git Set up